IPMI-ICNS-UKE/sparsam/README.md

 ## Results

-![Classification balanced accuracy, full data](imgs/balanced_acc.png "Classification balanced accuracy, full data")
+In the following, main results of the performed experiments are presented.

+![Classification balanced accuracy, full data](imgs/balanced_acc.png "Classification balanced accuracy, full data") *Figure 1: Classification balanced accuracy for the different classifiers for different numbers of labeled samples per class for the three image data sets (BM, Endo, ISIC).
+The accuracy is shown for the maximum number of labeled training samples per class; if the training data set for a particular class contained only a smaller number of images, all available training images were used.
+This means that the training for larger sample sizes is partially biased toward better performance for larger classes due to the unavailability of a sufficient number of labeled training samples for smaller classes.
+The literature benchmark performance refers to accuracy data reported in the context of the publication of the image data sets (BM, Endo) and a directly associated publication for ISIC; average accuracy of the 14 models evaluated in the paper).
+The DL benchmark line indicates the performance of our DL baseline model trained on all available labeled samples of the training data sets.*

-![Classification balanced accuracy, 250+](imgs/balanced_acc_250+.png "Classification balanced accuracy, 250+")
+![Classification balanced accuracy, 250+](imgs/balanced_acc_250+.png "Classification balanced accuracy, 250+") *Figure 2: See caption of fig. 1.
+Here, the experiments were restricted to classes with more than 250 labeled training samples.*

 ![confusion matrix for bone marrow data set](imgs/cfm_BM.png "Confusion matrix for the BM data set") *Top: Confusion matrix for bone marrow (BM) image classification using the proposed workflow (i.e., SSL and subsequent classification with a standard ML classifier) with SVM training based on only 100 labeled images per class.
 The class frequencies are shown on the right.
 Bottom: Comparison of diagonal elements of the proposed approach (SSL + SVM), the benchmark data reported by Matek et al., and our DL baseline model when trained on only 100 labeled images per class.
 Please note that it is possible to zoom into the digital version of the figure for full readability of the details.*